-The table below summarizes the derivative financial instruments pre-tax and after-tax effect on accumulated other comprehensive I in equity for the years ended December 31, 2018 and 2017:
+The table below summarizes the derivative financial instruments pre-tax and after-tax effect on other comprehensive income for the years ended December 31, 2019 and 2018:

-Year ended December 31

-2018 2017

-Forecasted raw material product purchases and other
+Year ended December 31 2019 2018 Forecasted raw material product purchases and other obligations: Pre-tax gain After-tax gain \$ (121) (90) (775) (569)

-obligations:

-Pre-tax gain \$ (775) (2,533)

-After-tax gain (569) (1,534)

 The Company enters into forward rate agreements that are designated and effective as hedges of forecasted raw material purchases and other obligations.
 After-tax gains and losses are deferred in other comprehensive income and are reclassified into cost of medical supplies in the period during which the hedged transactions affect earnings.
 All deferred amounts are reclassified into earnings within the next twelve months.
 The Company also enters into derivative contracts which do not qualify for hedge accounting but are utilized for economic hedges.
-The change in value of the economic hedge is recorded in the income statement.
+The change in value of the economic hedge is recorded in the statement of income.